kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 **Core drivers of Facebook advertising revenue are how many people use Facebook, how much time these users spend on Facebook, how many ads Facebook shows to its users per certain time, and finally, how much Facebook charges for one ad placement.**

-To make it more apparent how those revenue drivers work together, we can put them all into **revenue "formula"**, as you can see below.
+To make it more apparent how those revenue drivers work together, we can put them all into **revenue "formula,"** as you can see below.

 ![Facebook's revenue formula breakdown](/assets/images/facebook_revenue_breakdown_formula.png)